fajr-lilypad/seashell-speaker/README.md

 </table>

   PCB Notes:
    - For the PCB, I did have to go thorugh a few versions.
-I mostly focused on creating super compact board without hingering the esp32's antenna, which wasn't too bad.
+I mostly focused on creating super compact board without hindering the esp32's antenna, which wasn't too bad.
 However, my first designs were too big too fit in the case, so I had to go back to the drawing board, where I decided to make a round pcb that would sit between the top and bottom halves of the shell.
    - This pcb includes a tilt sensor, charging module, switch, esp32, speaker output headers, and more (see bom)

 # Schematic Screenshot